-How to Make an Excel Sheet
+How to Make a Microsoft Excel Sheet

-Key Features of Excel Spreadsheet
+Key Features of Microsoft Excel Spreadsheet

 1. Basic App Functions